 If you are running Openshift 3.11 or a Kubernetes version older than 1.13 and have existing resources created using the

-v1beta1 API version, in-place upgrade is not possible due to an upstream bug.
+v1 API version as part of the ECK upgrade, then in-place upgrade is not possible due to an upstream bug.
 You have to completely uninstall the existing ECK operator (which will cause all existing Elastic Stack applications to be deleted) and install the new version of the operator.
 Make sure to backup your existing manifests and take snapshots of Elasticsearch clusters before uninstalling ECK.
 Then you can install the new version of ECK, update your manifests to the

 v1 API version, re-create the Elastic Stack deployments, and restore data from the snapshots.